areaDetector/areaDetector/INSTALL_GUIDE.md

 application.
 To build the library only EPICS base and asynDriver are required.
-To build the IOC application the [synApps](http://www.aps.anl.gov/bcda/synApps) modules AUTOSAVE, BUSY, CALC, DEVIOCSTATS, and SSCAN are required.
+To build the IOC application the [synApps](http://www.aps.anl.gov/bcda/synApps) modules AUTOSAVE, BUSY, CALC, and SSCAN are required.
 If the CALC module is built with SNCSEQ support then SNCSEQ is also required.
 The most recent release of the synApps modules is recommended.

+The DEVIOCSTATS and ALIVE modules are optional.

 EPICS base, asyn and the synApps modules must be built before building areaDetector.